A Minute With: David Fincher on his "Dragon Tattoo"

 Twenty-five days after Fincher completed "Network," the director found himself in Sweden, shooting "The Girl With the Dragon Tattoo."

-It's the English language adaptation of Swedish author Steig Larsson's first installment of his popular Millennium thriller series, with tales of avenging sexual violence against women.
+It's the English language adaptation of Swedish author Steig Larsson's first instalment of his popular Millennium thriller series, with tales of avenging sexual violence against women.

 Fincher spoke to Reuters about the film, the Swedish franchise and why he feels he'll be sitting out Hollywood's awards season this year.